ThoughtWorks-DPS/dps-starter-boot/plugins/README.md

 # Gradle Mixins

+NOTE: This readme is generated from the plugin source files.
+Do not edit directly.

 The mixins are meant to provide snippets of Gradle configuration based on specific functional groupings.
 The groups are identified as starter scripts, and roughly grouped: